Neural Networks Without the Hype

 # Output: something close to 0.5

-The "adjust the weights" step is called backpropagation, and it uses calculus (specifically the chain rule) to figure out how much each weight contributed to the error.
-I'm not going to derive the full math here โ there are textbooks for that โ but I'll show the implementation because the code is more readable than the equations.
+The "figuring out which direction" step is backpropagation โ it uses the chain rule from calculus to trace how much each weight contributed to the error.
+I'm not going to derive it here because textbooks do that better, and honestly the code reads more clearly than the equations anyway:

 def train(self, X, y, learning_rate=0.1):